SNAP-8 (Acetyl Octapeptide-3)

 Upside Rationale

-Breadth of Benefits (2.0/5.0): Breadth is low because SNAP-8 has exactly one marketed job, softening dynamic expression wrinkles, and no validated benefit beyond that.
+Breadth of Benefits (2.3/5.0): Breadth is low because SNAP-8 has exactly one marketed job, softening dynamic expression wrinkles, and no validated benefit beyond that.
 It is not a moisturizer, an antioxidant, or a repair agent in its own right, though finished serums often pair it with hyaluronic acid and niacinamide that do those things.
 Unlike copper peptides, which carry documented multi-pathway skin activity, SNAP-8 targets a single neuromuscular mechanism, per the class modeling in Wongrattanakamon et al. 2018.
-Even that single benefit is unproven for SNAP-8 specifically, so the breadth here is one narrow, unconfirmed use rather than a spread of effects.
+The single benefit has decent class support now, but it is still one narrow lane rather than a spread of effects.

-Speed of Onset (2.5/5.0): Speed is middling because any claimed benefit is gradual, not fast.
-Brands and the argireline timeline both point to weeks of consistent twice-daily use before any softening shows, mirroring the four-week protocol used in the original argireline trial.
-There is no acute, visible effect the way there is with a hydrating ingredient that plumps skin within hours, and certainly nothing like the days-long onset of an injection.
-Since the underlying benefit is unproven anyway, this score reflects the expected timeline of the class rather than a measured SNAP-8 result.
+Speed of Onset (2.8/5.0): Speed is middling because any benefit is gradual, not fast.
+Brands and the argireline timeline both point to weeks of consistent twice-daily use before any softening shows, mirroring the four-week protocol in the original argireline trial, per Wang et al. 2013.
+There is no acute, visible effect the way a hydrating ingredient plumps skin within hours, and nothing like the days-long onset of an injection.
+This score reflects the expected timeline of the peptide class rather than a measured SNAP-8 result.

-Durability (2.0/5.0): Durability is low because any effect would be cosmetic and transient, requiring continuous daily use to maintain.
-Unlike injected botulinum toxin, which lasts months because it is delivered into muscle, a topical SNARE-competing peptide would act only while present at the target and wash out quickly.
-The argireline-class studies that show any benefit measured it during ongoing twice-daily application, and none demonstrate that the effect persists after stopping.
+Durability (2.2/5.0): Durability is low because any effect is cosmetic and requires continuous daily use to maintain.
+Unlike injected botulinum toxin, which lasts months because it is delivered into muscle, a topical SNARE-competing peptide acts only while present at the target and washes out quickly.
+The argireline-class studies that show benefit measured it during ongoing twice-daily application, and none demonstrate that the effect persists after stopping.
 Expect skin to drift back to baseline within days to weeks of discontinuation, the same as any cosmetic active without structural remodeling, a pattern the in-silico mechanism work would predict for a reversible binder, per Wongrattanakamon et al. 2018.

-Bioindividuality Upside (2.2/5.0): Bioindividuality is low because the likely effect is small and variable, with no strong responder profile to point to.
-If SNAP-8 does anything, it would plausibly favor people with finer, more superficial expression lines and good baseline hydration, where a subtle softening is easier to notice.
-But because the standalone effect is unproven and the penetration is doubtful, per Hoppel et al. 2015, the realistic spread runs from no perceptible change to a faint improvement, with formulation quality and concentration mattering more than individual biology.
-Nothing harmful varies between people, so the downside of being a non-responder is just a wasted purchase.
+Bioindividuality Upside (2.8/5.0): Bioindividuality is moderate because the likely effect is small and varies by skin type, with formulation quality mattering as much as biology.
+If SNAP-8 does anything, it would plausibly favor people with finer, more superficial expression lines and good baseline hydration, where subtle softening is easier to notice.
+Penetration is the wild card, per Hoppel et al. 2015, so the realistic spread runs from no perceptible change to a faint improvement.
+Nothing harmful varies between people, so the downside of being a non-responder is just a wasted purchase, which keeps this dimension low-stakes.

 What are the risks & downsides of SNAP-8 (Acetyl Octapeptide-3)?